julenbhy/keras/README.md

 # keras_review_classificator
-deep learning algorithm to classify movie comments as positive or negative, based on the book Deep Learning with Python
+some simple deep learning algorithms, based on the book Deep Learning with Python and some other tutorials